 Step 1: Preheat your oven to 350℉ and line your cookie sheets with parchment paper.
 The parchment paper helps ensure your rolled sprinkles won’t burn or stick to the pan.

 Step 2: In a large bowl, beat the butter and sugar with an electric hand mixer on medium speed until light and fluffy.

 This should take anywhere from 1 to 2 minutes (it should be pale yellow in color).

 Make sure your butter is softened (but not melted) before beating.
 The purpose of creaming the butter and sugar is to create small air bubbles.
 These air bubbles will help give your cookies a nice rise.
 If your butter is melted, the air bubbles will collapse and your cookies will fall flat.

-Once pale yellow in color, beat in the egg, vanilla extract, almond extract and salt.
+Once pale yellow in color, add the egg, vanilla extract, almond extract and salt.

 Step 3: Gradually add the flour and mix on low speed until just combined.